 Are you looking for productive ways to entertain and occupy your children?
 YouTube can be a fantastic tool to fix those issues.
-There are so many YouTube Channels to check out; some content can wow you, while other channels may leave you questioning what it is you just allowed your child to watch?
-To make it simple, we’ve compiled a list of 10 Science YouTube Channels for Kids that you should check out!
+There are so many YouTube Channels to check out; some content can wow you, while other channels may leave you questioning what it is you just allowed your child to watch.
+To simplify, we’ve compiled a list of 10 Science YouTube Channels for Kids that you should check out!
 If your child loves science and enjoys watching other children do experiments, this might excite them!

 10 Science YouTube Channels for Kids

-Scishow Kids is a super fun science channel that uses unique animated videos to foster a love for science.
-Your child can join Jessi, Mister Brown, Squeaks the Robot Lab Rat, and their fun friends at their fort, where they will learn, do research, answer questions, and conduct cool experiments.
-SciShow Kids was created in July 2014 and currently has 793K subscribers, with 213,165,824 views!
-It’s no wonder we had to add this to the list of 10 Science YouTube Channels for Kids!
+Scishow Kids is a fun science channel that uses unique animated videos to foster a love for science.
+Your child can join Jessi, Mister Brown, Squeaks the Robot Lab Rat, and their fun friends at their fort, where they will learn, research, answer questions, and conduct cool experiments.
+SciShow Kids was created in July 2014 with 793K subscribers, with 213,165,824 views!
+No wonder we had to add this to the list of 10 Science YouTube Channels for Kids!

 Homeschoolers all around the world love Mystery Doug!
 And why?
-Because of the great content he releases for the world for free!
-Obviously, this YouTube Channel had to be included in the list of 10 science YouTube Channels for kids because of its great content!
+Because of the great content, he releases for the world for free!
+This YouTube Channel had to be included in the list of 10 science YouTube Channels for kids because of its great content!
 Each video provides an excellent Science lesson that your child will enjoy.
-The Mystery Doug YouTube channel was created in April 2017 and now has 514,000 subscribers and 133,947,850 views!
-Curious why that is?
+The Mystery Doug YouTube channel was created in April 2017 and had 514,000 subscribers and 133,947,850 views!
+Curious why that is.
 Check it out for yourself!

-We love MinuteEarth because it provides uniques Science lessons mixed with fun stories about our incredible planet.
-The MinuteEarth YouTube Channel was created in October 2011 and has 2.68 million subscribers.
-With neat videos like ‘An Egg is Just One Cell,’ ‘Why Do Humans Vomit So Much?’, and ‘Why The Ocean Needs Salt,’ it’s easy to see why this is a favourite for learning.
+We love MinuteEarth because it provides unique Science lessons and fun stories about our incredible planet.
+The MinuteEarth YouTube Channel was created in October 2011 and had 2.68 million subscribers.
+With neat videos like ‘An Egg is Just One Cell,’ ‘Why Do Humans Vomit So Much?’ and ‘Why The Ocean Needs Salt,’ it’s easy to see why this is a favourite for learning.

-These unique creators have a wide variety of episodes packed with incredible facts about the human body.
+These unique creators have various episodes packed with incredible facts about the human body.
 Hosted by identical twins Dr. Chris and Dr. Xand VanTulleken, it’s a must-see as they experiment and explore their way through the fascinating world of medicine and biology.
 Their goal is to de-mystify hospitals for children while teaching them important lessons.
-Operation Ouch was created in November 2016 and now has 299,000 subscribers and many amazing videos to choose from.
+Operation Ouch was created in November 2016 and had 299,000 subscribers and many amazing videos to choose from.

-NASA has a mission to pioneer the future in space exploration, scientific discovery and aeronautics research, and they share it all on their YouTube Channel.
-Take a look at the diverse work that NASA does like proving flight technologies, creating capabilities for sustainable human and robotic exploration, earth, the solar system and more.
+NASA has a mission to pioneer the future in space exploration, scientific discovery and aeronautics research, and they share it on their YouTube Channel.
+Look at the diverse work that NASA does, like proving flight technologies, creating capabilities for sustainable human and robotic exploration, earth, the solar system and more.

-Like its sister channel, Minute Earth, Minute Physics has so much to offer.
-The Minute Physics channel focuses on Space and Gravity with a large selection of unique videos and 5.44 million subscribers.
-You’ll quickly learn to love this channel with all its great content like ‘The Rocket & String Paradox,’ ‘Windmills Are NOT Like Dams,’ and ‘Why LESS Sensitive Tests Might Be Better’.
+Like its sister channel, Minute Earth, Minute Physics has much to offer.
+The Minute Physics channel focuses on Space and Gravity with many unique videos and 5.44 million subscribers.
+You’ll quickly learn to love this channel with all its great content like ‘The Rocket & String Paradox,’ ‘Windmills Are NOT Like Dams,’ and ‘Why LESS Sensitive Tests Might Be Better.